Stag Night

 Stag night is also the UK, Canadian, Irish, Australian and New Zealand term for a Bachelor party.

 Stag Night is a 2008 American horror film written and directed by Peter A. Dowling and starring Kip Pardue, Vinessa Shaw, and Breckin Meyer.
 The plot follows four men from a bachelor party along with two strippers who become trapped in an abandoned platform in the New York City Subway, where they witness a murder.

 Plot

 Four men on a bachelor party in New York ride the subway and, along with two strippers from the club, accidentally get off at a station that closed down in the 1970s.
-Trapped in the tunnels beneath New York, they witness the murder of a transit cop by three transients and find themselves on the run for their lives.
+Trapped in the tunnels beneath New York, they are hunted by savage cannibals and have to survive the night.